 CFL Week 9 is upon us and we have hit the halfway point of the 2017 Canadian Football League season – time flies eh?
 Following unchanged lines prior to Week 8, the bookmakers at Bodog have shaken things up a bit this week.
 Though kind of strange, being as they were on a BYE week, Calgary saw their price shrink from +300 to +250 and the Stampeders have jumped past Edmonton into the Grey Cup 105 top chalk slot.
 The Eskimos, undefeated at 7-0-0, dropped a notch to second favorites but their +275 price remains unchanged at Bodog.

-Despite a horrible effort, during a 41-2 Week 8 shellacking by Saskatchewan, BC retained their third overall chalk spot as the Lions +500 CFL Championship odds held steady.
+Even though they looked bad, during a 41-2 Week 8 shellacking by Saskatchewan, BC retained their third chalk spot as the Lions +500 CFL Championship odds held steady.
 Riding a three-game winning streak, Winnipeg has joined their West Division brethren as fourth favorites as their line fell from +900 to +850.
 The Blue Bombers passed Toronto, who saw their price inflate from +800 to +1000 and the Argonauts are now tied with Montreal.
 Ottawa (+1200) plus Hamilton and Saskatchewan (+1600) are your Grey Cup longshots.

 CSB Money Line & ATS Week 8 Results: 3-1-0 and 3-1-0 Overall: 23-8-1 and 17-14-2

 Week 8 Grey Cup Futures Update 08/08/17

 For the first time this season, the bookmakers at SportsInteraction have left their 105th Grey Cup futures prices unchanged week over week.
 Riding high, as the last undefeated squad in the CFL, Edmonton (6-0-0) stands alone in the top chalk spot as their +275 ML is just slightly ahead of the Stampeders +300 price as Calgary has posted a slick 5-1-1 record.
 The Lions (5-2-0) round out the top three contenders with a +500 money line.
 Nearing the season halfway point – we can’t see anyone challenging the “Big Three” in the 2017 Grey Cup chase.